BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2_Integrating_Addresses_Descriptors.md

 hand—and it's not just that you use ranged descriptors to create sets of address.

+You can also step through a life cycle of descriptors:

+* You can create descriptors by hand.
+* You can import descriptors from other wallets.
+* You can derive addresses directly from descriptors.
 * You can view descriptors from individual addresses.
-* You can derive addresses directly from descriptors.
-* You can generate descriptors by hand and turn them into addresses.

 These are powerful techniques that we may not use a lot on the command line, but which are crucial to an overall understand of how Bitcoin